Where to work, when home isn't working

 For a northside option, The Workshop is a cosy space in Ang Mo Kio with 24/7 accessibility and some of the most competitive prices around.
 You won’t get an international network of LinkedIn-fluent contacts, but you do get a comprehensive, no-frills deal of utilities, desks, printing credits and beverages.
 The Flexi Desk membership starts from just $220 a month; or take it up a notch with a Work/Maker Pod where you get your very own workshop space from $650 a month.

-Located in multiple locations around Singapore, Tribe by TEC upholds the concept of "office without walls" across its sizable locales, perfect for startups that advocate having workers mingle and interact with one another.
+Located in multiple locations around Singapore, The Executive Centre upholds the concept of "office without walls" across its sizable locales, perfect for startups that advocate having workers mingle and interact with one another.
 The open concept office has some quirky bits to it, with furniture like a lorry-shaped table, a colorful solo sofa, cork shelves and many more, which livens up the atmosphere of the office.
-Tribe offers different office configurations with varying sizes and has more flexible workstations too.
+They also offer different office configurations with varying sizes and has more flexible workstations too.
 Prices start from $220 a month, depending on the outpost you choose.